masteclab/arduino/README.md

 # arduino
-This repository contains a collection of Arduino programs and libraries.
+This repository contains a collection of arduino programs and libraries.